Berrinba Wetlands at Browns Plains

 Get your Brisbane Kids closer to nature at Berrinba Wetlands, where they can learn more about the natural environment and have some fun on the great range of play equipment.

-Berrinba Wetlands is an awesome park surrounded by nature in Browns Plains.
-The huge flying fox over the sand is a main play attraction in this park.
-There is also a playground with multiple play areas including slides, rockers and climbing frames and a huge climbing spider’s web.
+There is also a colourful playground with multiple play areas including slides, rockers and climbing frames and a huge climbing spider’s web.
 There are several playground spinners here in the sandy area near the climbing frame and a large basket swing on soft fall nearby.
-Some of the play equipment is under shade sails, though some is uncovered.
+Some of the play equipment is under shade sails, though some is uncovered so it is worth bringing both suncream and insect spray.

-There are also large areas of lawn throughout the wetlands so you can bring a ball, or perhaps a picnic rug, and settle in here with your Brisbane Kids.
+There are also large areas of lawn throughout the wetlands so you can bring a ball, or perhaps a picnic rug, and settle in here with your kids for the day.

 There are many places throughout the wetlands where Brisbane Kids can get close to nature and see water birds such as pelicans and magpie geese.